anbhuleakanksha/real-time-chat-app/README.md

 ✨ Real-time one-on-one and group messaging
 📝 Typing indicator support
 🔔 Notification sounds for new messages
-🖼️ Image upload & preview
-🎨 Stylish UI with bubble-style chat
 📱 Responsive design for desktop & mobile

 ---